moonlinx/dotfiles/sketchybar/README.md

 In addition to possessing all the features of the aforementioned configuration, this also offers the following improvements:

+- New **Apple Menu** that gives _YOU_ the option as to what you want in your menu.
+- **Zen Mode** to hide or display system information and remove unnecessary information for less distractions.
+- New Search to pull up your app searcher of choice.
 - **Battery Health** information, displayed when the Battery Widget is clicked.
-- Redesigned **Calendar Widget** that takes up less space and opens Calendar when clicked.
+- Redesigned **Calendar Widget** that opens Calendar when clicked.
 - Improved **Media Widget**, with superior play/pause functionality.
 - **VPN Icon** that displays on the **Wifi Widget**, when a connected to a VPN.